franklinqin0/blog/docs/views/course_scheduling.md

 - teacher
 - class
 - room
-- `slot` (if _false_, no `schedule` can be assigned to this `slot`)
+- `slot` (refers if assigned to the `slot`)

 There can be multiple `schedule`s for a `course`.

 ## Algorithm - Integer Programming (IP)

 When I took over the task of high school course scheduling, I immediately realized that I could use the my ORIE knowledge (specifically, integer programming) the first time after my graduation.
 However, I forgot most of what I learned in _Optimization II_, let alone how to transform the data into code.
 Through careful review over ORIE 3310 course notes, and help of Cornell professors, I was able to realize the algorithm in code.
-To guard business secrets, no code will be displayed below, but math can be shared with no concern.
+In the following, I will restrict to the math formulations of IP rather than code.

 What is integer programming?
 According to [Wikipedia](https://en.wikipedia.org/wiki/Integer_programming), _it is a mathematical optimization or feasibility program in which some or all of the variables are restricted to be integers.
 In many settings, the term refers to integer linear programming (ILP), in which the objective function and the constraints (other than the integer constraints) are linear._